bisq-network/bisq/doc/DEV_SETUP.md

 At this point you can now perform trades between Alice and Bob using your local regtest environment and test from both the buyer's and seller's perspective.
 You can also open disputes with `cmd+o` and see how the arbitration system works (run the arbitrator in that case as well).

-_Note, remember to generate a new block in the Bitcoin Core console after taking an offer using the command `generate 1` to trigger a block confirmation._
+_Remember to generate a new block in the Bitcoin Core console after taking an offer using the command `generate 1` to trigger a block confirmation._

 ### DAO mode
 If you want to run any instance in DAO mode use those program arguments: